Bob Nardella: Coaching career

 In 2012, the Chicago Wolves hired Nardella to be the team's skills development coach.
 On December 15, 2012, Nardella was inducted into the Illinois Hockey Hall of Fame.
 In 2014, he became a part time coaching assistant until he was promoted to full time assistant coach in 2017.
+On June 13, 2023, he was promoted to head coach.

+In 2023, Nardella was suspended ten games by the AHL for allegedly using homophobic language against officials.

 Personal life

 Although Nardella was born in the United States, due to his grandfather's Italian heritage he was able to represent Italy internationally.
-However, because Nardella played in Italy for a few seasons, he earned Italian citizenship.
+Because Nardella played in Italy for a few seasons, he earned Italian citizenship.

 While Nardella comes from a hockey involved family, he also encouraged his sons to become hockey players as well.
 His uncle Mike worked for the Chicago Blackhawks organization and his cousin Frank played NCAA hockey for Dartmouth College.
-While living in Rosemont with his wife Alicia, Nardella's elder son Bobby plays NCAA hockey for the University of Notre Dame and his younger son Nicholas played in the North American Hockey League.
+While living in Rosemont with his wife Alicia, Nardella's elder son Bobby played NCAA hockey for the University of Notre Dame and his younger son Nicholas played in the North American Hockey League.